Janus Genelli

-Janus Genelli (1761 – 1813) was a German painter of Italian descent.
+Janus Genelli (1761–1813) was a German painter of Italian descent.
 He specialized in Classical landscapes.

 Biography

 He came from a family of artists that originated in Rome.
 Around 1730, for unknown reasons, they emigrated to Denmark and settled in Copenhagen, where Genelli was born.
 His father, Joseph, worked as a silk knitter and embroiderer.
 They moved again in 1774, emigrating to Berlin by way of Vienna, to assist Frederick the Great in establishing a tapestry school.

 It was there, around 1780, that he became a student of Blaise Nicholas Le Sueur, Director of the Academy of Arts.
 In 1786, he took a study trip to Rome, via Dresden, with his brother, the architect Hans Christian Genelli.
 There, he became acquainted with Jakob Philipp Hackert, who had a significant influence on his landscape style.

-From 1803, he served as a drawing teacher for Queen Luise von Preußen and Crown Prince Friedrich Wilhelm, who was then only eight years old.
+From 1803, he served as a drawing teacher for Queen Louise of Prussia and Crown Prince Friedrich Wilhelm, who was then only eight years old.